-This national award recognises and honours an exceptional Australian teacher librarian in a school setting whose professional practice has a positive impact on student achievement and information literacy.
-This award carries a $1500 cash prize, payable to the Australian Teacher Librarian of the Year, and $500 of products for the respective school community.
-This award is made possible by Pledger Consulting Pty Ltd (LinksPlus/WebLinks).
+This national award recognised an exceptional Australian teacher librarian in a school setting whose professional practice has a positive impact on student achievement and information literacy.
+This award was made possible by Pledger Consulting Pty Ltd (LinksPlus/WebLinks).

 ASLA describes the role of a teacher librarian as having three key professional standards:

 - Professional Commitment